0x31i/OC-DVWA-Script/README.md

 ## Features

-- Automated installation of DVWA with necessary dependencies.
+- Automated installation of OCWA with necessary dependencies.
 - Supports both English and Spanish languages.

 ---